failmap/server/README.md

   - Firewall/Security/Updates
   - User accounts
   - Monitoring/Statistics
-- High performance and secure public web frontend and backend for Failmap app
+- High performance and secure public web frontend and backend for WebSecMap app
   - Automated TLS certificates
   - Caching
 - Local asynchronous task processing and secure remote worker endpoint
-- Failmap app administrative tooling
+- WebSecMap app administrative tooling

-This configuration is intended to create a production quality, public facing, secure server running the Failmap application stack.
+This configuration is intended to create a production quality, public facing, secure server running the WebSecMap application stack.

 ## Development

-If you just like to try out Failmap without the intent to have it publicly accessible, or you just want to develop features for the app please have a look at the [Failmap](https://gitlab.com/failmap/failmap) repository instead.
+If you just like to try out WebSecMap without the intent to have it publicly accessible, or you just want to develop features for the app please have a look at the [WebSecMap](https://gitlab.com/websecmap/websecmap) repository instead.

 For development or local testing of the provisioning please refer to [Development](documentation/development.md) documentation.